arjan-tools/docs/docs.md

 1. go to your project's directory `cd your_project`
 2. run `arjan init PROFILE REGION`
 3. If you want your site to be online while still in development you can run `arjan deploy DOMAIN create`
-4. Then to update your stack to production you can run `arjan deploy DOMAIN update prod` this will add a route53 DNS, a cloudfront distribution and a verified SSL ceritifcate to your stack.
+4. Then to update your stack to production you can run `arjan deploy DOMAIN update prod` this will add a route53 DNS, a cloudfront distribution and a verified SSL certificate to your stack.
 5. alternatively you can just run `arjan deploy DOMAIN create prod` from the start.

-In order to deploy a production site you must have already purchased a domain from a domain name registrar and you should have their respective interface open in order to create DNS records or transfer nameservers. there are several popular options out there; we like to use namecheap because as the name suggests it, its cheap, and it also has great service.
+In order to deploy a production site you must have already purchased a domain from a domain name registrar and have their respective interface open in order to create DNS records or transfer nameservers.
+There are several popular options out there; we like to use Namecheap because as the name suggests it, it's cheap and they've got great service.

 ## Programmatic Usage